Summer Camp – How Long to Send My Child?

 As times have changed in the 150 year history of New England summer camps, kids have become more scheduled and parents have become more involved in their children’s schedules.
 There are more demands than ever on a child’s time, including school, sports, and travel, and of course, more demands on parents (see my article “Camp.
 It’s for Parents Too“).
 As a result, most camps have included options for shorter and shorter sessions, but at what cost?
 The outcomes that parents are looking for in a summer camp experience, like life skills, friendships, outdoor experiences, unplugging from technology, etc. are all dependent on time.
 It takes time to establish deep and lasting friendships, to learn the camp’s traditions and schedules and to perfect new skills and activities.
 In general, all the things you love and learn at camp get better with time.
 Would you go to a great restaurant and have only an appetizer, then just walk out?
 It would be a waste, and in some ways, that’s the problem with short sessions.
 Just when kids have settled in and are getting used to the camp experience, it’s time to go home.
 Sometimes, you haven’t really had enough time to get the benefits, try all the activities, or bond with new friends.
 But before it seems like I’m only suggesting longer sessions, there are some benefits to shorter sessions and one very important reason to make sure you decide wisely.

 First-timers are sometimes nervous about going away to camp, both kids and parents.
 While parents are mature enough to temper their worry with logic (though I’ve met a few parents that don’t seem to have this skill), kids are sometimes understandably nervous.
 A shorter session is easier to get the mind around than a longer one and kids can “mark time”, basically understanding that two weeks is similar to a school vacation, which, any kid will tell you, always seem too short!
-It’s also a good “taste” of the camp experience.
+The two week session is a “taste” of the camp experience.
 At Camp Waziyatah, we have 2,4,6 and 8 week sessions.
 The two week sessions start at the same time as the four week sessions, and we do not refill the spaces left in cabins when two-week campers leave.
 We feel this would be disruptive to the bonding of cabin groups, which we go to great lengths to foster.
-In general, we think two week sessions are good for the very youngest campers (under 10) in their first year, or very worried campers, and by “very” I mean much more than the normal amount of nervousness which is common with all campers.
+In general, we think two week sessions can be considered for the very youngest campers (age 6 or 7) in their first year, or very worried campers, and by “very” I mean much more than the normal amount of nervousness which is common with all campers.
 But, like all things, it’s not that simple.